 How long does it take to hike Half Dome?

-Is Tuolumne Meadows close to Half Dome?
+Is Tuolumne Meadows close to the Half Dome trailhead?